-ETF is short for exchange-traded fund and is a collection of stocks or other assets.
-When you buy an ETF, you’re buying all of the stocks that are in the ETF without having to buy each one separately.
+ETF is short for exchange-traded fund and is an investment that tracks the performance of a collection of stocks or other assets.
+When you buy an ETF, you’re getting exposure to all of the stocks that are in the ETF without having to buy each one separately.
 Just like stocks, ETFs are traded on an exchange and because of that they can be bought and sold throughout the day.
-They usually track an index like the S&P 500 or closer to home, the JSE Top40.
+They track indexes like the S&P 500 or closer to home, the JSE Top40.

 ETFs are an important diversification tool that have recently gained popularity because of their costs, which are lower than traditional actively managed funds.
 That means you don’t have to pay high fees to own one (we love that)!
 Instead of buying a bunch of physical gold pieces, burying them and drawing up a treasure map (X marks the spot), you can buy a gold ETF and still enjoy the perks.